Skip to main content

 COVID-19 Ethnic Inequalities in Mental health and Multimorbidities: COVE-IMM study

-Informed by perspectives of people with lived experience, this study will look to explore how the COVID-19 pandemic has exacerbated ethnic health inequalities
+Informed by perspectives of people with lived experience, this study has explored how the COVID-19 pandemic has exacerbated ethnic health inequalities